The Employer’s Guide to Federal & State Meal/Rest Break Laws [See all 50 State Laws Here]

 - 12 hours – The second break can be waived by mutual consent

-- Health Care employees can waive their second meal break if working more than 8 hours
+- Healthcare employees can waive their second meal break if working more than 8 hours

 The California Supreme Court has issued clarifications regarding California meal and break law.
-For example, although an employer is obligated to provide meal breaks and to relieve its employees of work duties, the employer is not obligated to ensure no work is done.
+For example, although an employer is obligated to provide meal breaks and to relieve employees of work duties, the employer is not obligated to ensure no work is done.

 Thus, if an employee is relieved of work duties for a meal break and the employee still does work, then the employer is not required to pay the premium.
 However, the employer could still be responsible for paying the employee at their regular rate of pay.
-The employer is only liable to pay when it knew or reasonably should have known the employee was still working during the meal break.
+The employer is only liable to pay when they knew or reasonably should have known the employee was still working during the meal break.